Pyramid addon for OpenAPI3 validation

 These features are enabled as a default, but you can disable them if you need to:

 config.registry.settings["pyramid_openapi3.enable_endpoint_validation"] = False config.registry.settings["pyramid_openapi3.enable_request_validation"] = False config.registry.settings["pyramid_openapi3.enable_response_validation"] = False

 Demo / Examples

-There are two examples provided with this package:
+There are three examples provided with this package:

 - A fairly simple single-file app providing a Hello World API.

 - A slightly more built-out app providing a TODO app API.

 - Another TODO app API, defined using a YAML spec split into multiple files.